 A popular discussion topic in our Facebook group, Passive Income Docs, has been medical surveys.
-If you’ve never been a part of one, medical surveys are a great way to make a little extra cash here and there while you’re on line for coffee, in between calls, or whenever you have a little extra time to spare.
+If you’ve never participated in one, medical surveys are a great way to make a little extra cash here and there while you’re in line for coffee, in between calls or cases, or whenever you have a little extra time to spare.
 These surveys provide important information to companies conducting research studies and you get compensated for your time and expert input.

-Each company varies in how much they compensate, length of survey, focus in specific specialties, and qualification requirements, so it’s important to do your own research, but I’ve put together a comprehensive list of available survey opportunities, focusing on a few of the more popular ones up at the top.
+Each company varies in how much they compensate, the length of the surveys, what specialties they focus on, and their qualification requirements, so it’s important to do your own research, but I’ve put together a comprehensive list of available survey opportunities, focusing on a few of the more popular ones up at the top.
 Am I missing any on this list?

 This company offers “MicroSurveys”, ranging from about 2-5 minutes – a great way to make a little extra cash between things throughout the day.
 Research opportunities change, but they currently have a high demand for nephrologists and oncologists, and rheumatologists.
 Learn more here.